What did the real Peaky Blinders wear?

 Frequently Asked Questions:

-Q: Did the real Peaky Blinders really sew razor blades into their caps?
+Q: Did all members of the Peaky Blinders wear razor blades in their caps?

-A: While there is some debate among historians, it is widely believed that the practice of sewing razor blades into caps was indeed a part of the Peaky Blinders’ arsenal.
+A: While it is difficult to determine the exact practices of every gang member, historical accounts suggest that the razor blades were primarily used the leaders or enforcers of the gang.

+Q: Did the real Peaky Blinders dress as stylishly as portrayed in the TV show?